Channel Coding at Low Capacity: The Analysis of Practical Code Designs

 As we need to design codes with extremely low rates, some of the state-of-the-art codes may not be directly applicable.
-A notable instance is the class of iterative codes, e.g., Turbo or LDPC codes.
+A notable instance is the class of iterative codes, e.g., turbo or low-density parity-check (LDPC) codes.
 It is well known that decreasing the design rate of iterative codes results in denser decoding graphs which further leads to highly complex iterative decoders with poor performance.
 E.g., an $(l,r)$-regular LDPC code with design rate $R = 0.01$ requires $r,l \geq 99$.
-Hence, the Tanner graph will have a minimum degree of at least $99$ and even for codelengths of order tens of thousands, the Tanner graph will have many short cycles.
-To circumvent this issue, the current practical designs, e.g., the NB-IoT code design, use repetition coding.
-I.e., a low rate repetition code is concatenated with a powerful moderate-rate code.
+Hence, the Tanner graph will have a minimum degree of at least $99$ and even for code block lengths on the order of tens of thousands, the Tanner graph will have many short cycles.
+To circumvent this issue, the current practical designs, e.g., the NB-IoT standard, use repetition coding.
+More specifically, a low-rate repetition code is concatenated with a powerful moderate-rate code.
 For example, an iterative code of rate $R$ and length $n/r$ can be repeated $r$ times to construct a code of length $n$ with rate $R/r$.
-In Section~\ref{sec:repeat}, we will discuss the pros and cons of using repetition schemes along with trade-offs between the number of repetitions and performance of the code.
-As we will see, although repetition leads to efficient implementations, the rate loss through many repetitions will result in codes with mediocre performance.
+In Section~\ref{sec:repeat}, we will discuss the advantages and drawbacks of using repetition schemes along with trade-offs between the number of repetitions and the performance of the code.

 Unlike iterative codes, polar codes and most algebraic codes (e.g., BCH or Reed-Muller codes) can be used without any modification for low-rate applications.
-In Section~\ref{sec:polar}, we will study the behavior of polar coding on low-capacity channels.
-As we will see, polar coding is advantageous in terms of distance, performance and implicit repetition, however, its encoding and decoding algorithms have to be carefully adjusted to reduce complexity and latency for practical applications.
+In Section~\ref{sec:polar}, we look into polar coding for low-capacity channels.
+In particular, we show that polar coding is advantageous in terms of inherently adopting an optimal number of repetitions.
+Theorems~\ref{r} and \ref{r_bms} provide tight bounds on the optimal number of repetitions in terms of the capacity, that are not specific to polar codes, and Theorem~\ref{polar_repetition} shows that the construction of polar codes naturally adopts a certain number of repetition blocks in the low-capacity regime that match the optimal number of repetitions (up to a constant multiplicative factor).